We believe the Maths is a crucial subject for 3 reasons;

 We offer A levels in both Maths and Further Maths, and these are both suitable for students who have followed a higher GCSE course.

-Both these courses still follow the old A level model, with 3 modules examined in Year 12 leading to an AS qualification, and a further 3 modules in Year 13 leading to an A2 qualification.
+Year 13 courses follow the old A level model, with 3 modules examined in Year 12 leading to an AS qualification, and a further 3 modules in Year 13 leading to an A2 qualification.
 Each exam is 1 hour 30 minutes long.

 Students complete 6 modules of work over the 2 years, covering a range of both pure and applied aspects of Maths.
 The modules are: